h4pZ/h4pz.co/content/projects/dota2.md

     Topic 2: report, game, team, fucking, fuck, pls, pudge, easy, lol, rofl Topic 3: commend, shit, good, end, guys, trash, come, thanks, noob, pick

 Using these words, the toxicity stage score was calculated for each stage.
-The early game got a toxicity stage score of 0.1690, the mid game got a scoreof 0.1931 and the late game got a score of 0.1789.
+The early game got a toxicity stage score of 0.1690, the mid game got a score of 0.1931 and the late game got a score of 0.1789.

 # Discussion
 ## Stages topics